 In front of the chimney is the bridge deck, behind it other spaces, a huge winch, the bollards, the intact railing, and even the frame that used to support a large awning was not damaged in the sinking.

 At the base of the funnel are narrow portholes leading into the engine room.
 The engines are an impressive sight with their long rows of cam arms, valves and pipes.

 The middle section of the ship resembles a junkyard, as iron girders are bent and torn, and the sides lie collapsed on the seabed.
 This area of the wreck is teeming with crocodile fish, scorpion fish and parrot fish.
 Some groupers have also made their home here.

-- The bow in turn is still intact.
-The large mast is still in place, however, it now stands parallel to the sea-bottom.
-By calm seas, you can accomplish wonderful dives here, and also beginners can dive this place.
+- The bow, on the other hand, is still intact.
+The large mast is still in place, but is now parallel to the seabed.
+In calm seas you can make wonderful dives here and even beginners can dive this site.